hashicorp/terraform-website/content/source/docs/enterprise/vcs/gitlab-eece.html.md

     ![GitLab screenshot: the authorization screen](./images/gitlab-authorize.png)

 2. Click the green "Authorize" button at the bottom of the authorization page.
-This returns you to TFE's OAuth Configuration page, where the GitLab client's information has been updated.
+This returns you to TFE's VCS Provider page, where the GitLab client's information has been updated.

     If this results in a 500 error, it usually means TFE was unable to reach your GitLab instance.